Overview

 Low pitch produces a deeper, more serious voice.
 Higher pitch - brighter, more energetic voice.

-Speech Volume - Enter the loudness level of the agent.
+Speech Volume - Enter the agent’s loudness level.

 Speech-to-Text Provider (STT)- Select among available providers.
 Contact your CS if you need a provider not listed.